data-mechanics/course-2016-fal-proj/manda094_nwg_patels95/README.md

 3. We retrieved firearm recovery data and merged this with crimes data to create a new data set.
 We aggregated the number of crimes that occurred on each day during this time period, and also added the three fields for recovered firearms to create a new field with the total number of firearms recovered on each day.
 The final data set contains an entry for each date with the total number of crimes, the total number of firearms recovered, and a list of IDs for each crime that occurred on that day.

-We used the default format for my auth.json file:
+We used the default format for the auth.json file:
 ```
 {
 	"services": {